dbrody/kaboom/README.md

 # KABOOM! opens tabs for you, so you have few more secs to check that tiktoks you secretly love.

+Set your config once, so that you don't have to activate that python environment, open tabs for logs, start server, seed database - you get the point.

 ## Installation